kognise/obsidian-aviation/FAR/Volume 3/H Schools and other certificated agencies/0141 Pilot schools.md

 12\. *Ground instructor refresher course.* An approved special preparation ground instructor refresher course must include at least 16 hours of aeronautical knowledge training on:

-\(a\) The aeronautical knowledge areas of part 61 of this chapter that apply to student, recreational, private, and commercial pilots and instrument rated pilots;
+\(a\) The aeronautical knowledge areas of [[Volume 2/D Airmen/0061 Certification  pilots, flight instructors, and ground instructors.md|part 61 of this chapter]] that apply to student, recreational, private, and commercial pilots and instrument rated pilots;

-\(b\) The aeronautical knowledge areas of part 61 of this chapter that apply to ground instructors;
+\(b\) The aeronautical knowledge areas of [[Volume 2/D Airmen/0061 Certification  pilots, flight instructors, and ground instructors.md|part 61 of this chapter]] that apply to ground instructors;

 \(c\) Safe piloting operating practices and procedures, including airport operations and operating in the National Airspace System; and

 \(d\) Applicable provisions of parts 61 and 91 of this chapter that apply to pilots and ground instructors.

 13\.
 Airline transport pilot certification training program.
-An approved airline transport pilot certification training program must include the academic and FSTD training set forth in §61.156 of this chapter.
-The FAA will not approve a course with fewer hours than those prescribed in §61.156 of this chapter.
+An approved airline transport pilot certification training program must include the academic and FSTD training set forth in [[Volume 2/D Airmen/0061 Certification  pilots, flight instructors, and ground instructors.md#§61.156   Training requirements: Airplane category—multiengine class rating or airplane type rating concurrently with airline transport pilot certificate.|§61.156]] of this chapter.
+The FAA will not approve a course with fewer hours than those prescribed in [[Volume 2/D Airmen/0061 Certification  pilots, flight instructors, and ground instructors.md#§61.156   Training requirements: Airplane category—multiengine class rating or airplane type rating concurrently with airline transport pilot certificate.|§61.156]] of this chapter.

 \[Doc.
 No. 25910, 62 FR 16347, Apr.
 4, 1997; Amdt.
 141-9, 62 FR 40910, July 30, 1997, as amended by Amdt.
 141-17, 78 FR 42380, July 15, 2013; Amdt.
 141-17A, 78 FR 53026, Aug.
 28, 2013; Docket FAA-2015-1846, Amdt.
 141-18, 81 FR 21462, Apr.
 12, 2016\]